olcortesb/aws-examples/sqs/batch-messages/README.md

 The deployment will create:
 - SQS Queue: `bach-messages-messages-queue`
-- Lambda Function: `bach-messages-GetMessagesFunction-XXXXX`
+- Lambda Function: `bach-messages-GetMessagesFunction-XXXXX` (processes and deletes messages)
+- Lambda Function: `bach-messages-ProcessMessagesFunction-XXXXX` (returns messages < 50 to queue)

 After deployment, note the outputs:
 - `MessagesQueueUrl`: URL of the SQS queue
-- `GetMessagesFunction`: ARN of the Lambda function
+- `GetMessagesFunction`: ARN of the get messages Lambda function
+- `ProcessMessagesFunction`: ARN of the process messages Lambda function

 ## 2. Send Messages to SQS